nova-video-player/aos-AVP/faq/faq.md

 ## How multimedia information is retrieved?

-Nova relies on external services to retrieve multimedia information (descriptions and posters/backdrops) based on your video collection:
+Nova relies on [The Movie Database TMDB](https://www.themoviedb.org/) external services to retrieve multimedia information (descriptions and posters/backdrops) based on your video collection both for movies and TV shows.

-* [TheTVDB](https://www.thetvdb.com/) is used for TV shows
-* [The Movie Database TMDB](https://www.themoviedb.org/) is used for movies

-If you experience issues in the automatic scrape process, please check that it is not a backend service issue by directly seaching your movie/show on the [TheTVDB](https://thetvdb.com/search?query=) or [TMDB](https://www.themoviedb.org/).

-More details are availble [here](https://github.com/nova-video-player/aos-AVP/wiki/Scrape:-retrieve-video-meta-data) and [here](https://github.com/nova-video-player/aos-AVP/wiki/Indexing).

 Note that on Sony Android TVs, a rescan of USB disk is triggered at each power up/return from suspend and it is a Sony bug (cf. [here](https://github.com/nova-video-player/aos-AVP/issues/354)).